Our Law Firm Helps Age Discrimination Victims

 If your employer discriminates against you because of your age, we can help.
 We have extensive experience representing victims of age discrimination in Ohio state and federal courts.
 We know how to build a strong discrimination case.
 We know what evidence to request and how to ask the right questions.

 Remember that anti-discrimination laws have strict deadlines, called statute of limitations, which means you only have a limited amount of time to file your claim.
 For example, age discrimination claims under Ohio state law must be brought within 180 days, and the federal anti-discrimination laws have a 300-day deadline.
 In addition, the passage of time can weaken your case as evidence disappears.
-That's why you need to take action right away.
+That’s why you need to take action right away with an experienced discrimination attorney on your side.

-Contact us today for your free case evaluation with one of our experienced discrimination attorneys.
-That attorney will answer all of your questions and explain the discrimination laws that apply to your circumstances.
-Our discussion is completely confidential with no obligation - just honest answers about your legal rights and options.
+Contact us today for your free case evaluation with a member of our team who can explain the legal rights and options that apply to your circumstances.
+Our discussion is completely confidential with no obligation – just honest answers about your legal rights and options.